RikuDesu789/CSC324P/README.md

 data source:
 https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand

-## Accessing the App
-You can access the live version of this app on Shinyapps.io by following this link: link will be provided once the project is done.

 ## Running Locally
 If you want to run this Shiny app locally on your machine for development or testing purposes, follow these steps: